emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = 6.4.2 =

 * Added: CSRF Protection
-* Fixed: Security Issues (Removed curl, bitly urls, and file_get_contents for remote URL instead of using http api)
+* Fixed: Security Issues (Removed curl, bitly urls, and file_get_contents for remote URL instead of using HTTP API)
 * Updated: Bootstrap CSS and JS libraries to the latest.
 * Verified: Nonce Check.